mano-at-sdsc/published-documentation/Home.md

 This wiki is a companion to the detailed [technical documentation](https://docs.nih-cfde.org/) for participating in the Common Fund Data Ecosystem Portal.

-- Use the sidebar to search for key words
+- Use the sidebar to navigate wiki pages
 - Ask questions or search common errors in [Discussions](https://github.com/nih-cfde/published-documentation/discussions)
 - Get started on your submission with our [QuickStart](./Quickstart)